Islamophobia: Sweden

 Anne Sophie Roald stated that Islamophobia was recognised as a form of intolerance alongside xenophobia and antisemitism at the "Stockholm International Forum on Combating Intolerance", held in January 2001.
 The conference adopted a declaration to combat "genocide, ethnic cleansing, racism, antisemitism, Islamophobia and xenophobia, and to combat all forms of racial discrimination and intolerance related to it."

 In 2014 Integrationsverket (the Swedish National Integration Board) defined Islamophobia as "racism and discrimination expressed towards Muslims."

 Criticism of the term

 Although the term "Islamophobia" is now widely recognised and used, its construction, use, and wider application have been criticised.
 Some critics argue that the term is an obstacle to constructive criticism of Islam, fearing it may be applied to any form of critique of Islamic beliefs or practices.
-As a result, alternative terms such as "anti-Muslim" have been suggested.
+As a result, alternative terms such as "anti-Muslim" or "Muslimophobia" have been suggested.

 Critiques of the Runnymede framework

 The classification of "closed" and "open" views introduced in the 1997 Runnymede report has been criticised as an oversimplification of a complex issue by scholars including Chris Allen, Fred Halliday, and Kenan Malik.

 Professor Mohammad H. Tamdgidi (University of Massachusetts, Boston) endorsed the report’s definition but argued that its list of "open" views risked creating "an inadvertent definitional framework for Islamophilia."
 He warned that the framework tended to regard Islam monolithically and failed to capture the complex heterogeneity of a historical tradition shaped by multiple, often contradictory, forces.

 Halliday further argued that the hostility described by Runnymede targeted Muslims more than Islamic tenets, and therefore a more accurate label would be "anti-Muslimism."
 He also noted that forms of prejudice differ across nations and cultures, while the Runnymede analysis was focused specifically on Britain.
 Poole responds that many Islamophobic discourses do in fact target perceived tenets of Islam, while Miles and Brown argue that "the existence of different 'Islamophobias' does not invalidate the concept of Islamophobia any more than the existence of different racisms invalidates the concept of racism."